Skip to content

 Benefits administration means planning, organizing, and regulating benefits such as health insurance, retirement plans, paid time off, FSA (Flexible Spending Account), and disability insurance.

-PEOs combine the health plans of different client companies, so small restaurants can offer their employees benefits like medical, dental, vision, 401(k), life, and disability insurance at group rates that are unavailable to them.
+PEOs combine the health plans of different client companies, so small restaurants can offer employees medical, dental, vision, 401(k), life, and disability insurance at group rates that would otherwise be unavailable.
+They handle all benefits-related inquiries and claims, reducing the administrative burden on the restaurant's internal HR team.

-PEOs help restaurants attract and keep employees by negotiating better rates, which improves the benefits procedures, and offers comprehensive packages, such as retirement savings plans, commuter benefits, and long-term or short-term disability coverage.
+PEOs help restaurants attract and keep employees by negotiating better rates and offering packages that include retirement savings plans, commuter benefits, and long-term or short-term disability coverage.

 Human resources management

-PEOs save restaurant owners’ money and administrative effort by providing HR services, which include hiring, training, performance management, and employee relations.
-They make sure that HR policies, such as handbooks, scheduling rules, and workplace regulations, meet the local, state, and federal requirements to reduce legal risk and internal HR issues.
+PEOs save restaurant owners money and administrative effort by providing HR services covering hiring, training, performance management, and employee relations.
+They make sure HR policies - handbooks, scheduling rules, and workplace regulations - meet local, state, and federal requirements, reducing legal risk.

-PEOs offer complete and accurate expert HR advice, so restaurant owners and managers do not have to invest in an HR group.
-PEOs offer strategic staffing, performance management, and conflict resolution services.
-They also offer training development programs that help restaurants create more stable and productive staff and reduce turnover rates.
+Because PEOs provide expert HR advice, restaurant owners don't need to invest in a dedicated HR team.
+They offer strategic staffing, performance management, conflict resolution, and training development programs that help restaurants build more stable, productive staff and reduce turnover rates.

 Cost savings and scalability

-Cost savings means saving money by cutting down expenses and keeping a larger portion of profits.
-This involves productivity, reducing errors, and negotiating better prices.
-Scalability means the ability of a business to expand, for example, by employing more employees or opening new sites without facing major issues or requiring more resources.
+Cost savings means reducing expenses and keeping a larger portion of profits.
+Scalability means the ability to expand - adding employees or opening new locations - without major disruption or resource strain.

 Payroll and tax administration